 The Origin of Flesh

-"Baroquism Syndrome" possibly elaborates on this matter further, as the description of Baroques it offers sound eerily similar to what Number 12 believes about himself - that he was a special person "who was better off than anyone else", who tragically survived his improbably conjoined twin only by stealing his heart.
+"Baroquism Syndrome" possibly elaborates on this matter further, as the description of Baroques it offers sounds eerily similar to Number 12's belief that he survived his improbably conjoined twin only by stealing his heart.
 The crystals (or Baroques) of Abnormals only restore a little vitality (or your will to live), likely because they're incompatible delusions.
 Johanna Kyon exemplifies this point, as it is a very powerful Abnormal and therefore extremely delusional, but it only restores 2 VT (one from each body).
 Accordingly, their confusing voice suggests their Baroque is largely incomprehensible by normal people and so is not very comforting.
-Your true source of vitality is in direct correlation with your Baroque - the hearts taken and eaten from your identical copies.
+Your true source of vitality is in direct correlation with your Baroque - consuming the hearts taken from your identical copies.
 The Baroques shown in "Baroquism Syndrome" are not always pleasant (the 'product of incest' Baroque, for example).
 As Kitsune, a Baroque Vendor, puts it - all a Baroque has to do is make a person feel special or extraordinary.
 Considering the Archangel's practice of recruiting new members using the Tarantella Melody, thereby creating emotionally suggestible and/or Baroque adherents, the probability certainly exists that Koriel Number 12 is simply suffering from his heart-centric Baroque, and therefore needs to be doped up with anxiety inducing agents in order to carry out his mission.
 See my article on neurochemistry and Baroque for more information.